revpriest/fudz/README.md

 Copy secrets_template.php to secrets.php and then edit it so it knows where it lives and stuff.

-Make sure cache directory exists and is writable by the web-server (probably Apache?
-I'm using Apache)
+Make sure cache directory exists and is writeable by the web-server (probably Apache?
+I'm using Apache, you may need mad skillz to make it run elsewhere)

 Run composer to fetch the dependencies.